Recovery Insurance Cover types

 You will be Covered in the event of Cancer, subject to any Special Conditions specified in your Policy Schedule.
-For example Cover would be provided for Cancer such as malignant tumours, skin cancers showing evidence of metastases, Benign Brain Tumour or Early Stage Chronic Lymphocytic Leukaemia
+For example Cover would be provided for Cancer (of a specified criteria) or Benign Brain Tumour (resulting in irreversible neurological deficit)

 As Cover is based on the medically-tested severity, you should refer to the Glossary of Recovery Insurance Conditions for the full definition and conditions of Cancer Cover.

-In the case of Cancer, Carcinoma In Situ, Diagnosed Benign Brain Tumour, Early Stage Chronic Lymphocytic Leukaemia, Early Stage Melanoma or Early Stage Prostate Cancer, a three month waiting period applies from the Cover Commencement Date, the date of any increase but only in respect if the increase, or the date of any reinstatement before a claim can be made.
+In the case of Cancer (of a specified criteria),, Carcinoma In Situ, Diagnosed Benign Brain Tumour, Early Stage Chronic Lymphocytic Leukaemia, Early Stage Melanoma or Early Stage Prostate Cancer, a three month waiting period applies from the Cover Commencement Date, the date of any increase but only in respect if the increase, or the date of any reinstatement before a claim can be made.

 |Critical Injury Cover||

 You will be Covered in the event of Critical Injury as the result of an Accident, subject to any Exclusions and Special Conditions outlined in your Policy Schedule.
-For example, Cover would be provided for Severe Burns or Injury resulting in Intensive Care treatment, Blindness or Loss of a Limb.
+For example, Cover would be provided for Severe Burns (covering at least 20% of the body’s surface area), Blindness (permanent),or Loss of use of a Limb (permanent).

 You should refer to the Glossary of Recovery Insurance Conditions for the full list of events Covered under Critical Injury.